-The MIT Staffing Services website provides more information on temporary workers, and on job codes for students (including MIT students and students of other institutions).
+The Human Resources website provides more information on temporary workers, and on job codes for students (including MIT students and students of other institutions).

-As soon as it is known that a job will be available, a Request for Personnel Form is sent to Staffing and Career Development Services and to the Human Resources Officer assigned to the department, with all necessary approvals and payroll accounting information.
+As soon as it is known that a job will be available, a Request for Personnel Form is sent to Talent Acquisition and to the Human Resources Officer assigned to the department, with all necessary approvals and payroll accounting information.
 This form authorizes that a person may be hired, as well as provides information about the job, enabling Human Resources to recruit and refer qualified applicants.
 Special emphasis should be given to the position description.
 Some points that should be covered are the following:

 - the specific as well as general responsibilities involved in the job;

 - the particular field of research or administration;

 - the people with whom the employee can expect to interact (students, visitors, faculty, etc.);

 - the number and types of positions occupied by persons with whom the employee will work (six faculty, a research team of physicists, one-person office, etc.).

 The "Special Qualifications" section of the Request for Personnel Form should include the applicable experience and/or educational requirements of the position, and any particular skills needed to perform the duties required.